bridgelancer/cryptle_fork/docs/index.rst

 ========
 Create and test a strategy with Cryptle::

-    from cryptle.event import source, on
+    from cryptle.event import source, on, Bus
-    from cryptle.datafeed import connect, BITSTAMP
+    from cryptle.datafeed import BitstampEmitter

     class Strat:
         @on('candle:btcusd')